 Every state has its own set of laws governing lawsuits over medical malpractice.
-They can be restrictive, so it’s important to understand the rules that could prevent you from getting justice.
+They can be restrictive, so it’s essential to understand the rules that could prevent you from getting justice.
 One consideration is the time limit, known as the statute of limitations.

 You should also know that state law caps the amount of money you can recover for your child for non-economic costs.
-This includes things like pain and suffering and the amount is capped at $815,000.
+This includes things like pain and suffering, and the amount is capped at $860,000.

 Disability Rights Laws

 You can complain to Maryland’s Commission on Civil Rights if your child is experiencing discrimination, but it helps to have a good lawyer on your side.
-A lawyer with expertise in cerebral palsy and disability rights will understand whether you have a case for the state or if there are federal laws being violated. it can be confusing to know what to do to ensure your child’s rights but expert legal teams will guide you.
+A lawyer with expertise in cerebral palsy and disability rights will understand whether you have a case for the state or if federal laws are being violated.

 Maryland Cerebral Palsy Cases

-One example of a successful case took place in Baltimore where a jury awarded a boy and his family $21 million.
+One example of a successful case took place in Baltimore, where a jury awarded a boy and his family $21 million.
 The boy developed cerebral palsy after being born at Harbor Hospital in 2002.

-During delivery the boy experienced oxygen deprivation because the umbilical cord wrapped around his neck.
-The staff was aware of the issue but continued with the vaginal delivery that ultimately took too long and caused damage.
+The boy experienced oxygen deprivation during delivery because the umbilical cord was wrapped around his neck.
+The staff was aware of the issue but continued with the vaginal birth, which ultimately took too long and caused damage.